chaikau/dot-and-config/README.md

-# dot files and config files on linux
+# dot and config on linux